kkharel/Frequentist-AB-Testing/README.md

 # Frequentist A/B testing

 ## Use Case:
 Suppose we want to test the website where we have two variants.
 Variant A is the current version of the website (control) and Variant B is the new version we would like to test (treatment).
+We want to know whether user converts or not ( conversion meaning users purchase at least one item then they are considered converted if not then not converted).

 We want to test the following hypothesis:
 ## Null Hypothesis: We do not observe any difference between two Variants